 What to Do During the Interview?

 A resume is just a set of pages that will show applicants’ skills, qualifications, and profiles.
-But that will not help a candidate get ultimately succeed in the interview; one has to present themselves so that they get impressed with the professional behavior and attitude towards the job.
+But that will not help a candidate succeed in the interview; one has to present themselves so that they get impressed with the professional behavior and attitude towards the job.

 Confident and specific answers

 Be prepared to answer basic questions like telling me about yourself, your education, hobbies, and many others.
 But make sure you give the perfect introduction.
 Be spontaneous and give them exciting and intelligent answers.
 Sell yourself positively on how best you can fit the offered job role.